 This sweet cornbread loaf recipe with buttermilk and corn can be made in minutes with little more than a wooden spoon.
 You will need the following ingredients:

 - Yellow cornmeal (white cornmeal is fine, too, but the color will not be as rich)

 - Baking soda

 - Melted butter

 - Corn kernels, such as fresh frozen corn

 How to make this easy buttermilk cornbread loaf

 To make this sweet cornbread recipe, you will need only two mixing bowls, a spoon, and a greased standard loaf pan.

-- Mix together the dry ingredients.
+- Mix the dry ingredients together in a large bowl.
 Separately mix together the eggs, melted butter, and buttermilk.